irisval/next-gen/user/pages/02.about/about.md

 ---
 title: 'About Next Gen'
-about_text: "Next Gen Creators is a nonprofit organization started in 2015 to help provide a platform from aspiring and existing developers in the Caribbean to showcase their skills and create solutions to the world’s biggest problems.  \r\n<br>\r\n<br>\r\nThe organization eventually evolved to help young entrepreneurs and techies across the Caribbean and Latin America to innovate, collaborate and learn through a series of specially curated events and programs.  \r\n<br>\r\n<br>\r\nNext Gen Creators is the organizer of Coders Of The Caribbean, Converge Summit and pitch partners for the Diamond Challenge in Jamaica."
+about_text: "Next Gen Creators is a nonprofit organization started in 2015 to help provide a platform from aspiring and existing developers in the Caribbean to showcase their skills and create solutions to the world’s biggest problems.  \r\n<br>\r\n<br>\r\nWe have evolved to help young entrepreneurs and techies across the Caribbean to innovate, collaborate and learn through a series of specially curated events and programs.  \r\n<br>\r\n<br>\r\nNext Gen Creators is the organizer of Coders Of The Caribbean, Converge Summit and pitch partners for the Diamond Challenge in Jamaica."
-how_work_subtext: 'Our results are guaranteed - here are our methodologies for success:\'
+how_work_subtext: 'We are on a mission to increase digital literacy in order to further develop the tech/startup ecosystem in the region.'
-quality1: Entrepreneurship
+quality1: Sensitize
-quality1_icon: accessibility
+quality1_icon: flash_on
-quality1_description: 'Considering the limitations that exists in the Caribbean’s start-up ecosystem our organization serves as a ‘feeder’ of entrepreneurial and tech talent into the space.'
+quality1_description: 'Through our school/community tours we delve into various Caribbean communities to encourage digital literacy.
+Every month we bring like-minded individuals together to collaborate on ideas and talk about the future of the tech economy.'
-quality2: Immersion
+quality2: Train
 quality2_icon: group
-quality2_description: 'Through our curated workshops, seminars, hackathons and conferences we inspire young entrepreneurs and developers to explore their skills and become full-time talents.
-Our team also works to introduce youth to coding.'
+quality2_description: 'Through our curated workshops, startup summits, hackathons and coding bootcamps we inspire young entrepreneurs and developers to explore their skills and become full-time talents.
+Our team works to introduce youth to software development and tech-entrepreneurship.'
-quality3: Learn
+quality3: 'Provide Opportunity'
 quality3_icon: settings
-quality3_description: 'We have provided detailed documentation as well as specific code examples to help new users get started.
-We are also always open to feedback and can answer any questions a user may have about Materialize.'
-fund_allocation_subtext: 'copy writing copy writing copy writing copy writing'
+quality3_description: 'We help our community members excel by offering access to employment through our partner companies and by providing seed grands for their startup ideas.'
+fund_allocation_subtext: 'See how we help the community!'
-fund_allocation_description: "Next Gen Creators is funded by generous donations from sponsors and our partners.
-100% of all funds raised by the organization is used for project implementation.\r\n<br><br>\r\nIf you’d like to help our organization to inspire the next generation, Kindly consider donating to Next Gen Creators (contact our team for more info)."
+fund_allocation_description: "Next Gen Creators is funded by generous donations from sponsors and our partners.\r\n<br><br>\r\nIf you’d like to help our organization to inspire the next generation, Kindly consider donating to Next Gen Creators (contact our team for more info)."
-outreach_subtext: 'copy writing copy writing copy writing copy writing'
-faq_subtext: 'copy writing copy writing copy writing copy writing'
+outreach_subtext: 'Follow us on our journey!'
+faq_subtext: 'Still have some questions?'
 faq:
     -
         question: 'How can I get involved with Next Gen Creators?'
-        answer: 'It’s important to use cocoa butter.
-It’s the key to more success, why not live smooth?
-Why live rough?
-We don’t see them, we will never see them.
-I’m giving you cloth talk, cloth.
-Special cloth alert, cut from a special cloth.
-Every chance I get, I water the plants, Lion!'
+        answer: 'To donate, please shoot us an email at: info@nextgencreators.com <br><br>To volunteer, head to our volunteer form on the home page.'
     -
         question: 'How old to I have to be to participate in most Next Gen programs?'
-        answer: 'They key is to have every key, the key to open every door.
-In life you have to take the trash out, if you have trash in your life, take it out, throw it away, get rid of it, major key.
-The ladies always say Khaled you smell good, I use no cologne.
-Cocoa butter is the key.'
-    -
+        answer: 'Our key demographic is youth, usually in high school and college/university (ages 13 - 25)' -
         question: 'Is Next Gen Creators a registered nonprofit organization?'
-        answer: 'Watch your back, but more importantly when you get out the shower, dry your back, it’s a cold world out there.
-They will try to close the door on you, just open it.
-I told you all this before, when you have a swimming pool, do not use chlorine, use salt water, the healing, salt water is the healing.
-Hammock talk come soon.'
+        answer: 'Yes!
+We are registered as an NGO in Jamaica and are fiscally sponsored by a 501c(3) org. in the U.S.'
     -
         question: 'How can I contact Next Gen Creators?'
-        answer: 'Watch your back, but more importantly when you get out the shower, dry your back, it’s a cold world out there.
-They will try to close the door on you, just open it.
-I told you all this before, when you have a swimming pool, do not use chlorine, use salt water, the healing, salt water is the healing.
-Hammock talk come soon.'
+        answer: 'Head over to our ''Contact Us'' page or email us at: info@nextgencreators.com'
 about_img:
     user/themes/next-gen/images/about/about_header.JPG:
         name: about_header.JPG